Choosing Healthy Options in College Environments and Settings (CHOICES)

 Information provided by (Responsible Party):

-April 2014 (final data collection date for primary outcome measure)
+Actual Primary Completion Date May 2014 (Final data collection date for primary outcome measure)

-The primary aim is to examine the effectiveness of a weight gain prevention intervention to positively affect body mass index (BMI) in 2-year college students.
-Our hypothesis is that students randomized to an intervention condition will experience a smaller increase in mean BMI at post treatment as compared to students randomized to the control condition.
+The primary aim of this study is to examine the effectiveness of a 24-month weight gain prevention intervention to positively affect body mass index (BMI) in 2-year college students.
+Our hypothesis is that students randomized to an intervention condition will experience a smaller increase in mean BMI post treatment as compared to students randomized to the control condition.

 The primary aim is to examine the effectiveness of a weight gain prevention intervention to positively affect body mass index (BMI) in 2-year college students.
 Our hypothesis is that students randomized to an intervention condition will experience a smaller increase in mean BMI at interim, post treatment and at follow-up as compared to students randomized to the control condition.